What We Do

 SC3DP drives research development and industry adoption of additive manufacturing technology through collaborative projects with leading industry partners, and with schools and research centres within and beyond NTU.

 Filming was done in line with the Mandatory Safety Rules for content production

-SC3DP has identified the following six identifies 6 key industry areas that would benefit from the introduction of new capabilities and know how, and works closely with the respective industry partners on their specific needs.
+SC3DP has identified the following 7 key industry areas that would benefit from the introduction of new capabilities and know how, and works closely with the respective industry partners on their specific needs.

 Aerospace & Defence

 Marine & Offshore

 With the aim of increasing new technology adoption into industry, we work closely with local and global industrial leaders on new market opportunities and business partnerships in the rapidly advancing and transformative field of Additive Manufacturing.Connect with us

 We strive to deepen manufacturing capabilities and enhance industry operations efficiencies through our research.

 Full sized 3D printed concrete Prefabricated Bathroom Unit (PBU)